 And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots: - Isaiah 11:1

-Jesus Christ would grow up in Nazareth where His name is derived from the Hebrew word that means "branch."
-He grew out of his roots by dying, rising from the dead, and ascending to the Father.
-He became our mediator to God in our state of rebellion so that we can become grafted into the “Branch” that is the Tree of Life.
-We cannot bear any fruit apart from the “Branch.”
+Christ would grow up in Nazareth where his name is derived from the Hebrew word that means 'branch.'
+He grew out of his roots by dying, rising from the dead and ascending to his Father.
+He became our mediator to God in our state of rebellion so that we can become grafted into the 'Branch' into the Tree of Life.
+We cannot bear any fruit apart from the 'Branch.'

-The physical fulfillment came from the symbolism of Caleb and Joshua cutting off the “Branch” from the cursed land, which would bring redemption to those who are alienated from Him..
+The physical fulfillment came from the symbolism of Caleb and Joshua cutting off the 'Branch' from the cursed land that would bring redemption to those who were alienated from God.

-God saved Noah and the animals, but destroyed all the vegetation.
+God saved Noah and certain animals, but He destroyed all the vegetation.
 Esau threw his inheritance away for vegetable stew, but Jacob received blessing by sacrificing two goats.
-Each of these stories represent God's purpose and plan.
+Each of these stories are representative of God's plan and purposes.

 Then Jacob gave Esau bread and pottage of lentiles; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright. – Genesis 25:34

 The message should be clear that God judges the vegetation.
-When we try to offer God our labors from the land, it will be unacceptable because it is already cursed.
-The modern "church" is doing the exact same thing today, and the result is apostasy.
+When we try to offer God our labours from the land, it will be unacceptable because it is already cursed.
+The man-driven church system is doing the exact same thing in a spiritual sense today and the results are an abomination to Him.
 God will reject their works because they are cursed.
-The only true offering that is acceptable is the blood of Jesus Christ.
+The only true offering that is acceptable is through the way of Christ.

 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity. – Matthew 7:22

-And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the LORD an offering in righteousness. – Malachi 3:3
+And he will sit as a refiner and purifier of silver, and he will purify the sons of Levi, and refine them as gold and silver; and they shall offer to Yahweh offerings in righteousness. – Malachi 3:3

-An offering to God is either from the ground, or by the blood of sacrifice through the Jesus Christ (grace).
+An offering to God is either from the ground of our self-righteous works, or through Christ.